Handy4ndy/ESP32-XRPL/README.md

 - **Little_Ledger/Developer_Kit/**: Step-by-step tutorials and example code for learning and prototyping.
 - **Little_Ledger/Micro_Ledger/**: Wearable device firmware for real-time blockchain monitoring.
-- **Little_Ledger/Examples/**: Additional example projects for display, network, and alert features.
+- **Little_Ledger/Examples/**: Additional example projects for display, network, and alert features to encourage customisation.
-- **Little_Ledger/Lamp/**: Fun and experimental LED-based projects.
+- **Little_Ledger/Lamp/**: Fun and experimental LED-based project modifity the XRPL / Xahau Lamp.
-- **Little_Ledger/Priceaction/**: Price monitoring and analytics modules.
+- **Little_Ledger/Priceaction/**: Price monitoring of custom pairs with RLUSD.

 Each directory contains detailed README files and code samples to help you get started.

 ## Community and Support

-Xspence encourages community participation through an open-source codebase and tutorials for applications like Account Monitor.
-Support is available via Xspence’s unified channels, fostering collaboration and learning.
+Xspence encourages community participation through an open-source codebase and tutorials for applications of ledger and Account Monitor monitoring.
+Support is available via Xspence’s unified channels in addition to the [Contact page](https://xspence.co.uk/contact.html), fostering collaboration and learning.

 ## Getting Started